kristjanjansen/cusco/readme.md

 Under discussion:

-* View templates only receive model data via presenters / vars?
+* Will views only receive model data via presenters / vars or can they access model attributes directly?
-* Presenters should not return any markup?

 #### 3. Controllers